#file-encryption #encryption-decryption #target-directory #aes-256 #filename #directory-structure #command-line

 In the above examples, the names source-dir and target-dir are arbitrary.
 You can use any names to your source and target directories.
 The target directory is created if not created already.

-Also, when you choose GCM mode, in the password file, you have to pass a salt in the 2nd line after specifying the password in th 1st line.
-But if you go for ECB mode, you don't need to specify a salt.
-In either case, the password and salt can be of any arbitrary length because the key generation in the program is happening via PBKDF2
+Note: In the password file, you have to specify the password in th 1st line and the salt in the second line.
+The password and salt can be of any arbitrary length because the key generation in the program is happening via PBKDF2

 Example context inside a ./passwordfile